DLR-AE/PanelAero/README.md

 ```

 ## Advanced Installation
-As above, but with access to the code (keep the code where it is so that you can explore and modify):
+As above, but with access to the code (download and keep the code where it is so that you can explore and modify):

 ```
 git clone https://github.com/DLR-AE/PanelAero.git